Neobyte01/SoftwareDevelopmentGroup2/README.md

 The program is to be built in C.

 ## Build System
-The program will us VSCode as its build system.
+The program will use VSCode as its build system.
 For now.

 ## Kanban Board
 The link to the [kanban board](https://github.com/users/Neobyte01/projects/1/views/1) is [here](https://github.com/users/Neobyte01/projects/1/views/1).